 Create a new object if it doesn't exist in the destination.

-⚠️Here be dragons!
+⚠️ Here be dragons!
 Delete syncs takes the list of provided IDs and deletes them from the destination.
 Be careful!
 Providing an incorrect set of IDs can result in data loss!
 Census recommends you backup data if you're concerned about accidentally deleting the wrong records.

 Matching Identifiers let Census know how to associate data in the source with the destination.
 Both the source and destination need to provide a single, unique per record, identifying field.
 Census uses the identifiers to look for matches.
 When a match is found, or not found, it then can use your selected Sync Behavior to decide what to do.
 For example, if Census sees your source and destination both have records with the identifier ABCD1234, it knows that it should update that record with data from the source when you've got an Update Only, Update or Create, or Mirror Sync Behavior configured.

 Once you've defined how data is related between your source and destination, the next step is to let Census know what properties should be updated.
 The field mapping step lets you specify how fields should be mapped from your source model to the destination object's fields.
 You can automatically add all matching fields, but even if names don't match, you can also provide the matching manually.
+If you remove fields from your mapping, Census will just stop updating those fields.
+We will not delete the values.

 That's it!
 Now you've got everything you need to know to get the most out of Census, but don't worry, you can still get into the nitty gritty on individual data warehouses or service destinations.
 And we're always here to help.
 If you have any questions, just let us know!